Shear wall: Loading and failure mechanisms

 Figure 1 Failure mechanisms of shear walls. (a) flexural failure, (b) horizontal shear, (c) vertical shear, (d) buckling.

 A shear wall is stiffer in its principal X and Y axes than it is in its Z axis.
 It is considered as a primary structure which provides relatively stiff resistance to vertical and horizontal forces acting in its plane.
 Under this combined loading condition, a shear wall develops compatible axial, shear, torsional and flexural strains, resulting in a complicated internal stress distribution.
 In this way, loads are transferred vertically to the building's foundation.
 Therefore, there are four critical failure mechanisms; as shown in Figure 1.
 The factors determining the failure mechanism include geometry, loading, material properties, restraint, and construction.
 Shear walls may also be constructed using light-gauge steel diagonal bracing members tied to collector and ancor points.

 Slenderness ratio

-The slenderness ratio of a wall is defined as the ratio of its effective height divided its effective thickness.
+The slenderness ratio of a wall is defined as the ratio of its effective height divided by its effective thickness or the radius of the gyration of the wall section.
 It is highly related to the slenderness limit that is the cut-off between elements being classed "slender" or "stocky".
 Slender walls are vulnerable to buckling failure modes, including Euler in-plane buckling due to axial compression, Euler out-of-plane buckling due to axial compression and lateral torsional buckling due to bending moment.
 In the design process, structural engineers need to consider all these failure modes to ensure that the wall design is safe under various kinds of possible loading conditions.